Interfaith love a risk amid India's Hindu nationalist surge

 Nonetheless, rights groups say violence against interfaith couples has increased in recent years, perpetrated by hard-line Hindu nationalists out to stop such relationships.
 Hundreds of Muslim men have been assaulted, and many couples have been forced to go into hiding.
 Some have been killed.

-It was against that backdrop of fear that Mullah and Kumbhar began dating in 2018 in the city of Belagavi, in the southern state of Karnataka.
+It was against that backdrop of fear that Mullah and Kumbhar began dating in late 2018 in the city of Belagavi in the southern state of Karnataka.

-They hit it off instantly.
-But soon their conservative neighborhood was abuzz with gossip about a romance between a Hindu woman and Muslim man.

 Mullah’s mother, Nazima Shaikh, was worried.
 She was all too familiar with the frequent news stories about interfaith couples being targeted in Karnataka, which is governed by Modi’s party.

-“I was unsettled because I knew how it could end,” Shaikh said.
+“I was unsettled because I knew how it could end,” Shaikh said on a recent afternoon at her modest home.

 Meanwhile Kumbhar’s family was aghast.
 Shaikh said she appealed to them to give the relationship their blessing but was told that “they will kill or get killed but won’t let their daughter marry my son.”